-We work with all stakeholders to provide coordinated, local, and integrated services.
-This saves time and money, and improves overall care.
+We work with all stakeholders to provide coordinated, local, and integrated services to our clients.
+This saves time and money and improves overall healthcare.

 People and Partners on the Ground

-We find and source new or lightly used gear, equipment, and assistive technology for client use.
+We find and source new or lightly used gear, equipment, and assistive technology for our clients’ use.

-We support low to middle-income clients by raising money and accepting donations in order to:
+We support low- to middle-income clients by raising money and accepting donations to:

 - provide financial aid